Inmates asked to take advantage of skills training in prisons

 In addition to the food and drinks, the Camp was given 1,000 dollars.

-The CEO of Rabotec Group also donated GHc30,000 to the Foundation to support the petty offenders' project.
+The CEO of Rabotec Group, Mr Ibrahim Ali, also donated GHc30,000 to the Foundation to support the petty offenders project.

 The Camp offers skills training in Bakery, Crop and Livestock farming, Tailoring and ICT.